Start Digital vs Go Digital: What SSAs Need to Know Under NCSS TSS (Legacy Terms Explained)

 Outdated systems or inconsistent digital skill levels among staff

-To address these gaps, Tech-and-GO! provides structured funding support for SSAs at different stages of their digital journey.
+To address these gaps, Tech-and-GO! introduced structured funding support to help SSAs at different stages of their digital journey.

-Over time, many TNG components were incorporated into the broader Transformation Support Scheme (TSS), though Start Digital and Go Digital continue to feature prominently as practical pathways for digital adoption.
+Over time, many Tech-and-GO! components were incorporated into the broader Transformation Sustainability Scheme (TSS), which now serves as NCSS’s current funding framework.

 Why Digital Readiness Matters for SSAs